Nets vs. Pistons Player Props Betting Odds

 |3PM

-- He has collected 3.1 boards per game, which is less than his prop bet in Saturday's game (3.5).
+- Tuesday's prop bet for Cameron Thomas is 23.5 points, 0.4 fewer than his season average.

-- Thomas averages 2.4 assists, 0.1 less than his over/under on Saturday.
+- He has grabbed three boards per game, which is less than his prop bet in Tuesday's game (3.5).

-- Thomas has knocked down 2.4 three-pointers per game, which is less than his over/under in Saturday's game (2.5).
+- Thomas has made 2.4 three-pointers per game, which is more than his over/under on Tuesday (1.5).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.